8 Mistakes You Make When Washing Your Face

 6. Not Using the Right Water Temperature

 There’s a belief that hot water opens your pores while cold water closes them.
-Although this is a widespread belief, it’s actually a myth.
-Your pores don’t have muscles that open and close them.
+As a result, many people end up drying out and mistreating their skin.